-- Silverdale and Bremerton (East and West) are hubs of commute travel. - Poulsbo, Silverdale, East and West Bremerton, and Port Orchard all have relatively large amounts of intra-zonal commuting. - Outside commute hubs, the most significant commute flows are between Poulsbo and the north and northeast Kitsap areas and between South Kitsap and Port Orchard. - Suquamish/Indianola-Poulsbo has substantial commute flows but requires a connection on transit. - Although job growth is expected in the Gorst/Puget Sound Industrial Area (PSIA), there are not currently substantial flows to or from this area.
+- Silverdale and Bremerton (East and West) are hubs of commute travel. - Poulsbo, Silverdale, East and West Bremerton, and Port Orchard all have relatively large amounts of intra-zonal commuting. - Outside commute hubs, the most significant commute flows are between Poulsbo and points northeast, and between South Kitsap and Port Orchard. - Suquamish/Indianola-Poulsbo has substantial commute flows but requires a bus transfer. - Although job growth is expected in the Gorst/Puget Sound Industrial Area (PSIA), there are not currently substantial flows to or from this area.